Nolence/REMAC-test-prep-app/_pages/privacypolicy.md

 ## Privacy Policy

-[Developer/Company name] built the REMAC Test Prep app as [open source/free/freemium/ad-supported/commercial] app.
-This SERVICE is provided by [Developer/Company name] [at no cost] and is intended for use as is.
+Miguel Hernandez built the REMAC Test Prep app as freemium/ad-supported/commercial app.
+This SERVICE is provided by Miguel Hernandez [at no cost] and is intended for use as is.

 This page is used to inform visitors regarding [my/our] policies with the collection, use, and disclosure of Personal Information if anyone decided to use [my/our] Service.